-Losing a stone in a month is a drastic weight loss but if you follow this safe guide from nutritionist Kim Pearson, it can be done.
+Losing a stone in a month is a drastic weight loss but if you follow this safe guide, it can be done.

 Follow these simple diet rules for the next four to six weeks and, depending on how strict you are, you could lose up to a stone and drop a dress size.